TalosThoren/python-demo/README.md

 confidence as I implemented and altered functions.

-I've got a main.py file that serves as a rudimentary demonstration, providing the output requested in the assignment as well in a human readable format.
+I've got a main.py file that serves as a rudimentary demonstration, providing the output requested in the assignment in a human readable format.

-The Makefile currently onle does two things.
+The Makefile currently only does two things.
 It defaults to 'demo' which runs the main.py demonstration script, and can be used to run the tests with the 'check' target.